-Part IV of the SECP Act, 1997, deals with conflict of interest and the pith and substance of its provisions is that a member of the policy board, the chairman or a commissioner must not exercise any authority in relation to a matter, “which could reasonably be regarded as giving rise to a conflict between his duty to honestly perform his functions under this Act and such interest”, whether pecuniary or otherwise.
+Part IV of the SECP Act, 1997, deals with the conflict of interest and the pith and substance of its provisions is that a member of the policy board, the chairman or a commissioner must not exercise any authority concerning a matter, “which could reasonably be regarded as giving rise to a conflict between his duty to honestly perform his functions under this Act and such interest”, whether pecuniary or otherwise.

-Of the SECP Act, 1997, which holds that, “no act or proceeding of the Commission shall be invalid by reason only of the existence of a vacancy in, or defect in the constitution of the Commission Section 5(5) of the SECP Act 1997, provides no statutory protection to the actions of SECP so long as it does comprise at least five commissioners.
+Of the SECP Act, 1997, which holds that “no act or proceeding of the Commission shall be invalid by reason only of the existence of a vacancy in, or defect in the constitution of the Commission Section 5(5) of the SECP Act 1997, provides no statutory protection to the actions of SECP so long as it does comprise at least five commissioners.

-The hard work and progress that has been achieved by SECP over the last 13 years seems to be coming to naught by certain elements for their own vested interests it seems.
+The hard work and progress that has been achieved by SECP over the last 13 years seem to be coming to naught by certain elements for their vested interests it seems.

-States In performance of its functions and duties under this Act, the Commission shall be an independent and autonomous body and no person or entity shall seek to influence the Chairman, Commissioners and its officers or interfere in the working or activities of the Commission.
+States In the performance of its functions and duties under this Act, the Commission shall be an independent and autonomous body and no person or entity shall seek to influence the Chairman, Commissioners and its officers or interfere in the working or activities of the Commission.